About

 AI in the terminal

 AI is used for four specific outputs in the terminal, all clearly labeled.
-Three are generated alongside the main narrative run (12× daily); one is generated per heatmap modal interaction.
+All four are generated alongside the main narrative run (4× daily: 00:00, 06:30, 14:30, 20:00 UTC).
 On weekends, when markets are closed, the narrative switches to a forward-looking recap format — conditional framing anchored to the week's developments and the upcoming session open, consistent with professional closed-market desk practice.

 Market Narrative